RRFSx/FIX_RRFS2/README.md

 # !!
 NOTE !!
 Don't make any changes to FIX_RRFS2 if you don't know how to use `git-mega`.

-Contact Guoqing.Ge, Samuel.Degelia and Junjun.Hu for any questions.
+Contact Guoqing.Ge, Samuel.Degelia, or Junjun.Hu for any questions.